 From farm life to developing freeways in Melbourne, Max Lay’s road to engineering wasn’t always a straightforward one.

-Engineers Australia honorary fellow Dr Maxwell Lay AM said he pursued engineering because he was “good at mathematics and didn’t want to become an accountant”.
+Engineers Australia honorary fellow Dr Maxwell Lay AM HonFIEAust said he pursued engineering because he was “good at mathematics and didn’t want to become an accountant”.

 This year, 84-year-old Lay released his most recent book — Paving Our Ways: A History of the World’s Roads and Pavements.
 But this is just the tip of the iceberg in a career spanning six decades.

 Growing up on a farm, Lay developed an understanding of how engineering could help whenever the property flooded.

 “I thought civil engineering was a pretty obvious choice because of my experiences on the farm,” Lay told create.